ZeroWBC: Learning Natural Whole-Body Humanoid Interaction from Human Egocentric Data: Motion Generation Details and Supplementary Experiments

+Here, $\hat{\mathbf{m}}$ denotes the reconstructed motion, $\mathbf{z}_e$ is the encoder output, and $\mathbf{z}_q$ is the quantized latent vector selected from the codebook.
+The operator $\mathrm{sg}[\cdot]$ denotes stop-gradient, and $\Delta(\cdot)$ denotes temporal finite difference.
+The velocity loss encourages temporal smoothness, while the root-rotation and root-position losses preserve global heading and trajectory information, which is important for spatially grounded interaction.
+The resulting discrete token sequence is used as the prediction target for Qwen-VL fine-tuning.

+\textbf{Qwen-VL Fine-tuning.} We adopt Qwen2.5-VL-3B as the backbone for multimodal motion generation.
+To formulate motion generation as next-token prediction, we add special motion tokens to the tokenizer vocabulary, including \texttt{<motion\_start>}, \texttt{<motion\_end>}, and discrete codebook tokens such as \texttt{<motion\_token\_0>} and \texttt{<motion\_token\_1>}.
+Given an initial egocentric image and a language instruction, the model autoregressively predicts a complete future motion token sequence between the start and end tokens.
+The predicted tokens are then decoded by the VQ-VAE decoder into continuous SMPL motions.

-For the Qwen2.5-VL-3B model, all training processes were conducted on 32 NVIDIA A100 GPUs.
-During the fine-tuning, we froze all model parameters except for the LM Decoder, which was fine-tuned using full-parameter.
-The training dataset comprises approximately 140,000 samples from Nymeria, 13,000 samples from HumanML3D, and 2,500 samples from our self-collected MoCap dataset.
-To structure the prediction output, we introduced special start and end tokens\texttt{<motion\_start>} \texttt{<motion\_end>} and incorporated them, along with the discrete motion tokens (e.g., \texttt{<motion\_token\_0>} \texttt{<motion\_token\_1>}), into the Qwen2.5-VL-3B tokenizer vocabulary.
-Representative fine-tuning samples are presented in Fig.~\ref{finetune sample}.
+All Qwen-VL fine-tuning experiments are conducted on 32 NVIDIA A100 GPUs.
+During fine-tuning, we freeze all model parameters except the LM decoder, which is fine-tuned with full parameters.
+This design preserves the pretrained vision-language alignment ability of Qwen-VL while reducing training cost.
+The fine-tuning data contains approximately 140k samples from Nymeria, 13k samples from HumanML3D, and 1.5k samples from our self-collected dataset.
+Nymeria provides large-scale egocentric image-text-motion supervision, HumanML3D improves text-motion alignment, and the self-collected dataset improves spatial grounding for in-domain interactive tasks.
+Fig.~\ref{fig:finetune_sample} shows a representative fine-tuning sample.

+\textbf{Ablations on input modality.} We further evaluate the effect of input modality under the full training setting, where all variants are trained with Nymeria, HumanML3D, and our self-collected dataset.
+As shown in Table~\ref{tab:modality_ablation}, image-only generation performs the worst because visual observations alone do not fully specify the intended task.
+Text-only generation achieves better semantic motion quality, but it lacks direct scene grounding and is less effective for spatially dependent interactions.
+In contrast, image-text conditioning achieves the best performance on both Nymeria and the self-collected test set, showing that language provides task-level semantics while egocentric images provide complementary scene-level spatial context.
+Since existing multimodal motion generation baselines rarely support human motion generation conditioned on both first-person visual observations and language instructions, direct comparison is limited.
+We therefore evaluate the contribution of each modality through controlled image-only and text-only ablations.